 - Broly, in the Japanese version has him describing himself as the devil in response to Piccolo's statement about him being a monster.

 - Dub-Induced Plot Hole: The already tenuous logic of Broly being triggered by Goku's voice is an even harder sell in the dub.
 In the Japanese version Goku of all ages, including his cries as a baby, is voiced by Masako Nozawa so Broly recognizing his voice at least possible.
 But in the English version Goku is voiced by several actors, so his cries as a baby sound nothing like his voice as an adult making Broly's grudge even more ridiculous.

-- Dub Text
+- Dub Personality Change:

 - When Paragus abandons Broly after losing control of him, the original Japanese Language soliloquy delivered by Iemasa Kayumi was one of reluctant sadness and regret ("Soon the meteor will arrive to destroy New Vegeta; I'm sorry that you have to die like this, my boy; but now that you are out of control, it is the only way the universe won't be destroyed.")
 The English language version, however, changes it so that he says something far harsher ("now that I can't control you, you are of no use to me and an obstacle in my path"), changing Paragus into a jerk who never truly loved Broly in the first place and saw him as merely a tool.
 This change of dialogue runs in direct contradiction to earlier scenes of Paragus being a loving father who risked his life defying King Vegeta to protect his baby boy, and was forced to confine him to a life of constant torture to prevent the universe from being destroyed.